python/cpython/Doc/howto/sockets.rst

 Probably the worst thing about using blocking sockets is what happens when the other side comes down hard (without doing a ``close``).
 Your socket is likely to hang.
-SOCKSTREAM is a reliable protocol, and it will wait a long, long time before giving up on a connection.
+TCP is a reliable protocol, and it will wait a long, long time before giving up on a connection.
 If you're using threads, the entire thread is essentially dead.
 There's not much you can do about it.
 As long as you aren't doing something dumb, like holding a lock while doing a blocking read, the